Consensus Algorithms and the Decomposition-Separation Theorem: Relationship to Previous Work

-\textit{Proof of Theorem \ref{balanced-in-P*}:} We now prove Theorem \ref{balanced-in-P*}.
-Let $\{A(n)\}$ be a balanced asymmetric chain with bound $\Psi$.
-Set: $\delta = 4/(\Psi N^2+4N-4)$.
-We recursively define sequence $\{P(n)\}$ of permutation matrices as follows: From Lemma \ref{lem1}, we know that there exists a permutation matrix $P(0)$ such that the product $P(0)A(0)$ is self-confident with $\delta$.
-Find permutation matrix $P(n)$, $n \geq 1$, such that the product $P(n)A(n)P^t(n-1)$ is self-confident with $\delta$.
-Note that existence of $P(n)$ is implied by Lemma \ref{lem1}, taking into account that the product $A(n)P^t(n-1)$ is balanced asymmetric with bound $\Psi$, since the columns of the product are a permutation of the columns of $A(n)$, itself a balanced asymmetric matrix with bound $\Psi$.
-Hence, if we define chain $\{B(n)\}$ by:
+\textit{Proof of Proposition \ref{balanced-in-P*}:} Let $\{A(t)\}$ be a balanced asymmetric chain with bound $M$.
+Set: $\delta = 4/(M N^2+4N-4)$.
+We recursively define sequence $\{P(t)\}$ of permutation matrices as follows: From Lemma \ref{lem1}, we know that there exists a permutation matrix $P(0)$ such that the product $P(0)A(0)$ is self-confident with $\delta$.
+Find permutation matrix $P(t)$, $t \geq 1$, such that the product $P(t)A(t)P'(t-1)$ is self-confident with $\delta$.
+Note that the existence of $P(t)$ is implied by Lemma \ref{lem1}, taking into account the fact that the product $A(t)P'(t-1)$ is balanced asymmetric with bound $M$, since the columns of the product are a permutation of the columns of $A(t)$, itself a balanced asymmetric matrix with bound $M$.
+Hence, if we define chain $\{B(t)\}$ by: